DuckStation Tutorial

 - Put your gamepad in 'pairing mode'.
 Sometimes it's as simple as pressing the Start button and you'll see lights blinking on your gamepad.
 Gamepads that are compatible with multiple OSs might require a specific button to be pressed for pairing with Android.
 Read the documentation that came with your gamepad.
 Or go to the manufacturer's website and look for directions there.

-- For example, the 8BitDo Pro 2 (the #1 gamepad at the moment) requires you to press Start+B to enter pairing mode for Android.
+- For example, the 8BitDo Pro 2 (the #1 gamepad at the moment) requires you to press Start+B to enter pairing mode for Android, then to hold the pairing button for 3 seconds.

 - Next, enter the Bluetooth area in your phone to look for your gamepad to pop up in the list.
 Every Android device is different, so I can't tell you exactly where it is.
 Try looking up “[name of your phone] setup bluetooth” on YouTube.
 Or maybe one of these videos can help.